djaus2/DJsEFBlogExample/README.md

 ## Master
 This is the main sequence, latest version is here.

 This starts with the example in Microsoft Docs example at [https://docs.microsoft.com/en-us/ef/core/get-started/uwp/getting-started] entitled: **"Getting Started with EF Core on Universal Windows Platform (UWP) with a New Database"**.
 That only implements adding Blogs, no Posts created.
-The app is then implements Posts creation and some CRUD, database manipulations.
+The app then implements Posts creation and some CRUD, database manipulations.

 ## 1. MSDocsExample
 Steps as per, and only as per, the Microsoft Docs example with a few small refinemnets

 ## 2. AddPostsAndCRUD
 Can add posts to a Blog.
-Also implements CRUD besides CREATE (Lblogs and Posts) can READ (query to get Posts for a Blog), can UPDATE Blog and Post, and DELETE (can delete indivual Posts or a Blog and all of of its Posts.
+Also implements database **CRUD:** Besides CREATE (Blogs and Posts) can READ (query to get Posts for a Blog), can UPDATE (Blog and Post updates), and DELETE (can delete indivual Posts or a Blog and all of of its Posts ..
+Cascasde Deletes used for that).